SbrTa/springboot-sharding-jdbc-demo/README.md

-> I encountered the problem of sub-database and sub-table in the project, and found shrding-jdbc, so I started an incremental
+> I encountered the problem of sub-database and sub-table in a project, and found sharding-jdbc, so I started an incremental
 > sharding application of springboot+sharding-jdbc+mybatis.
-Write a blog today to summarize the pits encountered.
 >
 > In fact, I wrote an increase-jdbc component myself.
 When I read the source code of sharding-jdbc, I found that the ideas and principles are similar,
 > and sharding is better than mine in all aspects.
 After all, I was driven out in one day.
-East.
 >
 >
 > The demo does not write logs, nor does it have any abnormal judgment, just to illustrate the problem

 ## 1. Background
-I won't go into the background of the project, but let's take an example now: the service is available in Bangladesh and USA, you have option to make payment in BDT or USD.
-The current sharding strategy is as follows: Bangladesh and USA build separate database, and each stores payments for BDT and USD currency and divides them according to the monthly schedule.
+I won't go into the background of the project, but let's take an example: the service is available in Bangladesh and USA, you have option to make payment in BDT or USD.
+The current sharding strategy is as follows: region Bangladesh and USA has separate database, and each stores payments for BDT and USD currency and divides them according to the monthly schedule.
 As shown below:
 * db_bd
 	* payment_bdt_2022_01